Three Completely Free Activities That Will Entertain Your Whole Family.

 Shingle Creek Regional Trail

-In last month’s summer guide, we featured Shingle Creek Regional Park – Steffee Landing for its cool, shaded environment and beautiful scenery.
-Running past the entrance of this park is a beautiful section of the Shingle Creek Regional Trail.
+Running past the entrance of Shingle Creek Regional Park – Steffee Landing, is a beautiful section of the Shingle Creek Regional Trail.
 This very unique eco-tourist destination is part of a trail network in partnership with Osceola County and Orange County that offers a rare, natural environment for cyclists, pedestrians, bird watchers, and nature lovers.
-The first phase of this trail is complete and runs from the Pioneer Village, past the Osceola County Welcome Center and History Museum, to Shingle Creek Regional Park.
+The first few phases of this trail are complete and run from the Tapestry neighborhoods to the Pioneer Village, past the Osceola County Welcome Center and History Museum, to Shingle Creek Regional Park.
 The second phase of the trail is under construction now and will add another two miles of continuous trail section.
 Grab your walking shoes or bike and enjoy the creek-side views that can only be found along the Shingle Creek Regional Trail.

 Where: 4266 W. Vine Street, Kissimmee, FL 34741 (southern-most access point)